open-component-model/ocm-spec/doc/04-extensions/README.md

 # Extensions

 The core specification does not rely on a fixed set of certain fields.
-However the specification defines a set of known values for certain types listed in the following sections.
+However, the specification defines a set of known values for certain types listed in the following sections.
 These sets can be extended by new specification versions, addendums or for customer-specific environments.